okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 The Brands API allows you to customize the look and feel of pages and templates, such as the Okta-hosted sign-in Page, error pages, email templates, and the Okta End-User Dashboard.
 You can brand these pages and templates without setting up a customized Okta URL domain.

-- See [Email template operations](/docs/reference/api/brands/#email-template-operations) and [Email template resources](/docs/reference/api/brands/#email-template-resources) for information about using the Brands API to customize emails and email templates.
+- See [Email template operations](/docs/reference/api/brands/#email-template-operations) and [Email template resources](/docs/reference/api/brands/#email-template-resources) for details about emails and the Brands API.
 - See [Customize your Okta Experience with the Brands API](/docs/guides/customize-themes/) for a guide about customizing emails and email templates with the Brands API.

 ### Caveats